 Maintenance, repair and refurbishment of the Group's equipment and tools are critical to maintaining the availability of the Group's hire fleet-one of the Group's key customer propositions-and maximising the rate of return on the Group's asset base.
-Maintenance and repair of the Group's hire fleet are primarily managed at the Group's regional distribution centres.
-Tools and equipment collected from, or returned by, a customer at the end of their hire period are tested according to a mandatory system-controlled process on the Group's main operating system, Spanner, which aims to ensure quality and safety for the next customer.
+As at 26 December 2015 maintenance and repair of the Group's hire fleet were primarily managed at the Group's regional distribution centres.
+Tools and equipment collected from, or returned by, a customer at the end of their hire period are tested according to a mandatory system-controlled process on the Group's main operating system,

+Spanner, which aims to ensure quality and safety for the next customer.
 A product requiring repair or maintenance is sent via the Group's distribution network to one of the Group's regional distribution centres for work by a team of specially trained fitters and engineers who assess the product and, if economically viable, restore the product to its full working condition.
 Products are prioritised to meet seasonal or specific customer demand and, therefore, return on assets.
+The location where the testing process and maintenance and repair activities for Core products occur is in the process of being changed as we implement our new National Distribution & Engineering Centre.
+See "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")" for further details of these changes.

-The Group also employs a team of approximately 140 mobile engineers who are deployed to customer sites to maintain and test larger equipment, returning it to working order.
+The Group also employs a team of mobile engineers who are deployed to customer sites to maintain and test larger equipment, returning it to working order.
 The mobile engineering team is equipped with vans which mirror the workstations of a fitter within a branch, including Spanner, to achieve consistent quality wherever the repair takes place.
 Mobile engineers are targeted on their "first fix" rate, meaning that equipment is repaired for a customer on their full visit, rather than needing to go back with specific parts or other specialist expertise.